fossil-ai/ClashML/README.md

 | 80/20         | 91.81% |   65.5% |
 | 95/5 | 92.86%    |    63.0% |

-**Support Vector Machine (scikit-learn) - Each CV split was avaeraged over 250 trials, done on both datasets.
+**Support Vector Machine (scikit-learn) - Each CV split was averaged over 250 trials, done on both datasets.
 We do not particular care about the training accuracy, so we will look at only test accuracy**

 Parameters:
 penalty term of error *C* = 2, kernal = RBF